cloudgraphdev/cli/README.md

 <br />

-This query will return a `JSON response` that looks like this.
+This query will return a `JSON` payload that looks like this.
 All of the following examples will follow suit:

 <br />